 Every 9mm pistol is different from one another.
 Some are big, some have a different design and some are just cooler than others.
 Regardless of these differences, the basics remain the same.
 Before purchasing a handgun, it is important to understand what the machine is, how it works and how to maintain and clean it.

 The barrel is the main part of the gun.
-It is straight rod-type shape which carries the bullet from the magazine (where it is stored) to the outside.
+It is a straight rod-type shape that carries the bullet from the magazine (where it is stored) to the outside.
 The barrel lengths range from 15” to 18”.
 A variation in barrel length determines the speed and muzzle velocity of the bullet.
 Extending the barrel too much can lead to the bullet becoming slower, so if you want higher speeds, go for smaller barrels.

 Spring coils are arguably one of the most important parts of a gun, without which a semi-automatic will not reload.
-The spring coil is situated between the barrel and upper receiver and is responsible for bringing the next bullet in queue from the magazine to the barrel, ready to shoot.
+The spring coil is situated between the barrel and upper receiver and is responsible for bringing the next bulletin queue from the magazine to the barrel, ready to shoot.

 One thing to remember is that spring coils require timely maintenance and replacement.
 If the spring coil is not replaced in time and becomes rusty, it will slow down the process of how quickly a gun reloads and may even halt the firing process.
 Taking good care of the firearm will cause it to be effective and remain problem-free.

-The upper receiver is where you will find the barrel, recoil pin and recoil spring.
+The upper receiver is where you will find the barrel, recoil pin, and recoil spring.
 It is also used in some cases to reload the pistol by pulling it back.

 The lower receiver can be called the main body of the firearm.
-It consists of the trigger assembly, magazine release, take-down lever, grip module and double-action hammer.
+It consists of the trigger assembly, magazine release, take-down lever, grip module, and double-action hammer.
 The trigger assembly is responsible for firing the bullet.
 The magazine is where all the bullets are stored, while the magazine release comes into play when the magazine is empty to allow it to be reloaded.
 The grip module is also essential to ensure that the shooter has a stable grip and hits the target or at least close to it.

 The lower receiver also features a safety switch, which blocks the trigger movement so that the bullet does not exit the firearm accidentally.

 The magazine is situated under and inside the grip of a 9mm.
 Its main purpose is to store bullets.
-Another function of the magazine is to push forward the next bullet in queue so that the semi-automatic process keeps flowing smoothly unless, of course, the magazine becomes empty.
+Another function of the magazine is to push forward the next bulletin queue so that the semi-automatic process keeps flowing smoothly unless, of course, the magazine becomes empty.

 Magazines can be reloaded by pushing the magazine release button, which will eject the magazine from under the grip to be physically refilled.

 As the name suggests, the trigger is supposed to be pulled to release the bullet from the chamber or magazine.
 Some triggers are hard, while some are soft.
-Both feature a safety option which ensures that a slight pull of the trigger does not fire.
+Both feature a safety option that ensures that a slight pull of the trigger does not fire.
 It has about a few centimeters of a free-flowing trigger, after which point the gun will shoot.

 The aim is situated on top of the upper receiver right at the front.
 The aim for other guns varies, but with a 9mm, the aim features a simple space between which the target has to be.
 Always remember that the aim may not be exactly accurate, as recoil and other factors can take the bullet somewhere else.